opencv/opencv/modules/imgproc/doc/feature_detection.rst

     :param blockSize: Size of an average block for computing a derivative covariation matrix over each pixel neighborhood.
 See  :func:`cornerEigenValsAndVecs` .

-    :param useHarrisDetector: Parameter indicating whether to use an operator or  :func:`cornerMinEigenVal` .??
+    :param useHarrisDetector: Parameter indicating whether to use a Harris detector (see :func:`cornerHarris`) or :func:`cornerMinEigenVal`.

     :param k: Free parameter of the Harris detector.

-The function finds the most prominent corners in the image or in the specified image region, as described in Shi94:
+The function finds the most prominent corners in the image or in the specified image region, as described in [Shi94]:

 #.
     Function calculates the corner quality measure at every source image pixel using the